mnlcz/writeups/Writerside/topics/Bandit.md

 for i in {0000..9999}; do echo $i; done
 ```

-The user can modify the one liner to create the string that the daemon wants inline:
+The user can modify the one-liner to create the string that the daemon wants inline:

 ```bash
 for i in {0000..9999}; do echo "CURRENT_PASSWORD $i"; done